 Motivating your young person to choose a career

 Choosing a career path can create a lot of pressure for a young person.
 Some may react to this pressure by avoiding making any decisions.
-Others might not care about what they do when they leave school.
+Others may seem to not care about what they do when they leave school.

 With simple goal setting, young people can be helped to make the right choice.